Back to the HomePage.

 Experiments with Fast Downward

-The lab python library has a module downward that helps running Fast Downward experiments on large benchmark sets. → More information
+The Downward Lab toolkit helps running Fast Downward experiments on large benchmark sets. → More information